 Sweet Home Chicago

 CCH is managing partner of Sweet Home Chicago, an affordable housing campaign led by 10 community organizations and one labor union.
 The Sweet Home Chicago Coalition drafted a key amendment to the city’s 2011 TIF Purchase Rehab Ordinance.
 Now, tax-increment financing (TIF) funds can be made available to redevelop apartment buildings for lower-wage households, improving the city’s stock of rental housing.

-In 2013, the 11 members of Sweet Home Chicago are Action NOW, Albany Park Neighborhood Council, Bickerdike Redevelopment Corporation, CCH, Community Renewal Society/Protestants for the Common Good, Jane Addams Senior Caucus, Kenwood Oakland Community Organization (KOCO), Logan Square Neighborhood Association, Organization of the NorthEast (ONE Northside), Service Employees International Union (SEIU) Healthcare Illinois/Indiana, and Southwest Organizing Project (SWOP).
+In 2014, the 11 members of Sweet Home Chicago are Action NOW, Albany Park Neighborhood Council, Bickerdike Redevelopment Corporation, CCH, Community Renewal Society/Protestants for the Common Good, Jane Addams Senior Caucus, Kenwood Oakland Community Organization (KOCO), Logan Square Neighborhood Association, Organization of the NorthEast (ONE Northside), Service Employees International Union (SEIU) Healthcare Illinois/Indiana, and Southwest Organizing Project (SWOP).

 Sweet Home Chicago also works with the Cook County Board on development of the new Cook County Land Bank, seeking to restore some of the 55,000 vacant and foreclosed properties countywide.
 Our coalition advocates for the restoration of housing.
 Since 2013, CCH Policy Director Julie Dworkin and SWOP Executive Director Jeff Bartow worked on the land bank advisory committee during fall 2012.
-Julie recently was named to the new Land Bank Board of Directors.
+Julie now serves on the Land Bank Board of Directors.

-CCH also joined with several Sweet Home partners to work on Keep Chicago Renting.
-Led by the Albany Park Neighborhood Council, we worked two years to pass a city ordinance in June 2013 that will allow tenants to pay rent and stay housed after a lender has foreclosed on a building owner.
-Lenders that move to evict rent-paying tenants will be required to pay each household $10,600 for its relocation costs.
+CCH also joined several Sweet Home partners to enact Keep Chicago Renting.
+Led by the Albany Park Neighborhood Council, we worked two years to pass a city ordinance that allows tenants to pay rent and stay housed after a lender has foreclosed on a building owner.
+Effective September 2013, lenders that move to evict rent-paying tenants are required to pay each household $10,600 for relocation costs.

 More about the TIF Vacant Building Rehab Ordinance: